tkanos/minikube_kubernetes_tutorial/README.md

 ### Third Example

-We will try to do our own package.
+We will try to dockerize our own code.
+// todo

+### Fourth Example

+We will try to connect our code to a Database inside kubernetes :D
 // todo